Walmart Inc. (WMT) upgraded Issued by Wall Street Gurus

-Walmart Inc. (NYSE:WMT) went up by 0.33% from its latest closing price compared to the recent 1-year high of $151.33.
-The company’s stock price has collected -1.20% of loss in the last five trading sessions.
-Barron’s reported 16 hours ago that Consumer Stocks Could Keep Rallying.
-A Fund Manager Explains Why.
+Walmart Inc. (NYSE:WMT) went up by 1.37% from its latest closing price compared to the recent 1-year high of $151.33.
+The company’s stock price has collected 3.98% of gains in the last five trading sessions.
+Press Release reported 14 min ago that Walmart Announces “Black Friday Deals for Days,” A Reinvented Black Friday Shopping Experience

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.